 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-How to apply for the American Express Rewards Credit Card
+How many reward points can I earn with the American Express Rewards Credit Card?